wgcflogo

 The aim is to breed healthy cows that will milk well produce high components and live a long life with a minimum of involuntary veterinary intervention.

-The GGBP Management Committee consists of the members of the RGA&HS Herd Book Council and the EGCS Future of the Breed Committee who meet together with technical advisors Dr. Woolliams and Dr. Bichard, GGBP Field Officer Digby Gribble, Dr. Andrew Casebow and WGCF Secretary Bill Luff.
-Two meetings are held annually, one in Guernsey and the other in UK.
-The Management Committee has the full support of the States ACB and the Breed Development Panel.
+The GGBP Management Committee consists of the members of the RGA&HS Herd Book Council and the EGCS Future of the Breed Committee who meet together with technical advisors Two meetings are held annually, one in Guernsey and the other in UK.
+The Management Committee has the full support of the States of Guernsey, the Breed Development Panel and the RGA&HS Herd Book Council.

 The technical advisors meet twice annually.
 They are concerned with research and development programmes and finding the necessary funding to continue, expand and improve the programme with the ultimate aim that the GGBP Pilot Programme will eventually become a truly global scheme.
 One of the greatest barriers to this at the moment is the veterinary restrictions imposed by various countries that prevent international exchange of genetic material (semen and embryos).